 Abdi et al. (2007) conducted a systematic review of published trials and abstracts of scientific meetings published between January 1966 and October 2006, to determine the efficacy and safety of ESIs.
 The primary outcome measure was pain relief.
 Other outcome measures were functional improvement, improvement of psychological status, and return to work.
 They identified 11 randomized trials of lumbar interlaminar ESI.
 Of these studies, eight had favorable results for short-term (less than six weeks) relief, and one was positive for long-term (six weeks) relief.
 The level of evidence for interlaminar ESIs was considered strong for short-term pain relief and limited for long-term pain relief.
 There were seven randomized trials of lumbar TFESI, five of which had favorable results for both short- and long-term pain relief.
-The level of evidence for trials of caudal ESIs, five had favorable results for short-term pain relief and moderate for long-term pain relief.
+The level of evidence for TFESI was considered strong for short-term pain relief and moderate for long-term pain relief.
 Of the eight randomized trials of caudal ESIs, five had favorable results for short-term pain relief, and four had favorable results for long-term pain relief.
-The level of evidence for the eight randomized trials of caudal ESIs, five had favorable results for short-term pain relief, and four had favorable results for long-term pain relief.
-The level of evidence for caudal epidural injections was considered strong for short-term relief and moderate for long-term pain for short-term relief and moderate for long-term pain for short-term relief and moderate for long-term pain relief.
+The level of evidence for caudal epidural injections was considered strong for short-term relief and moderate for long-term relief.